THE HOLY TRINITY

 It is recommended that readers should first gain a quick

-of the website titled, “Christianity explained”, before reading this
+overview of Christianity by accessing the article titled, “Christianity explained”, before reading this

 It is true to say that Christianity

 – a so-called triune God – that is not